Estimated reading time: 5 minutes

-It’s a difficult one to answer, seeing as everyone you talk to will have a different opinion whether they went to college or not.
+It’s a difficult one to answer, seeing as everyone you talk to will have a different opinion about whether they went to college or not.
 Whether you are someone who tried college out and decided to revisit it or you’re feeling like that high school diploma might not do the trick, we’re here for you.

 Should I Go Back to School?
 A Few Signs That You’re Ready